warthog618/gpiocdev-rs/README.md

 A good starting point to learn more is the [gpiocdev::request::Request](https://warthog618.github.io/gpiocdev-rs/gpiocdev/request/struct.Request.html).

-## cli
+## gpiocdev-cli

-The [gpiocdev-cli](https://warthog618.github.io/gpiocdev-rs/cli/) crate provides a command line tool to access and control GPIO lines.
+The gpiocdev-cli crate provides a command line tool to access and control GPIO lines.

 This is equivalent to the tools provided by libgpiod, combined into a single tool.